MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/walkthrough-iis-serviceaccount.md

 4. Reboot
 5. Log back in using the domain admin credentials

-## Update to latest Docker version
+## Update each Docker container host to latest Docker version

 Do this on each host